polimediaupv/paella/doc/plugins.md

 - getTabName(): Plugin visual configuration.
 Override: required.
 It returns the name of the tab button.

 - action(tab): Plugin behaviour.
 Override: optional.
 This function is invoked each time the user clicks in the corresponding plugin tab button.
-It works in the same way that the paella.ButtonPlugin.action() method
+It works in the same way that the paella.ButtonPlugin.action() method.

 ## Editor plugins